kayaoglutuncay/max78000/src/system-power-clocks-reset.md

 WFI (or WFE);   // Enter deep sleep mode
 ```

-If the RV32 requests the CM4 to enter LPM mode through Multiprocessor Communications and the CM4 enters SLEEP instead, by setting SCR.sleepdeep to 0 and performing a WFI or WFE instruction, the RV32 can put the device into LPM by directly setting the GCR_PM.mode field to LPM (8).
+If the RV32 requests the CM4 to enter LPM mode through Multiprocessor Communications and the CM4 enters SLEEP instead, by setting SCR.sleepdeep to 0 and performing a WFI or WFE instruction, the RV32 can put the device into LPM by directly setting the <a href="#power-management-register">GCR_PM</a>.<em>mode</em> field to LPM (8).

-*Note: The device immediately enters LPM when the GCR_PM.mode field is set to LPM.
+*Note: The device immediately enters LPM when the <a href="#power-management-register">GCR_PM</a>.<em>mode</em> field is set to LPM.
 If the CM4 is not in a known state, issues may occur when exiting LPM.*

 *Figure 4-3: LPM Clock and State Retention Diagram*
 <a name="figure4-3"></a>